lorens-osman-dev/cluster/src/createFamily/commit_info.md

 -   [ ] this.app this.app doesn't exist.
 This might work because its falling back to the global.app instance, but this is deprecated.
 You should pass app into the function instead
 -   [ ] this.app.workspace.iterateAllLeaves((leaf: WorkspaceLeaf) => { what is this code doing?
 This seems to just be finding any markdown leaf.
 Why?
 Do you mean to access activeLeaf?
 You probably want to use getActiveViewOfType(MarkdownView) instead.
--   [ ] this.app.vault.adapter.exists getAbstractFileByPath Prefer the Vault API over the Adapter API